To Foresee Yeshua the Messiah

 And now everything is coming into place, as we read,

-Unlike us, the disciples read the Scripture in Hebrew and understood what the father Avraham and Mosheh our teacher foresaw in the future: Yeshua the Messiah.
-And they did not need anything more to understand the Messiah.
+Unlike us who read translations with preconceived ideas, the disciples read the Scripture in Hebrew and understood whom Avraham and Mosheh did foresee in the future: Yeshua the Messiah.
+And the disciples did not need anything more to understand the Messiah; they saw him too.

-If we do not see the matters concerning Yeshua the Messiah in the Torah and in the prophets, we have seen too little.
+If we do not see the matters about Yeshua the Messiah in the Torah and in the prophets, as He has said it, we have seen too little.

 May we merit seeing the coming of our Mashiach speedily in our days.